exosite/ElectricImp_Exosite_Integration/README.md

 Provides an API wrapper for the data_in signal to Murano
 - [x] Provision (via token auth)
 - [x] Write Data
+- [x] Acknowledge config_io write from Murano

 ## What this does not do (yet)
-Handle 'data_out' from Murano \
+Handle 'data_out' from Murano
-Enable configuration via 'config_io'
 - [ ] Timestamp
 - [ ] Read Data
 - [ ] Reprovision